The world of sport, rocked by a plane crash / Other air tragedies

 May 9, 1949 - Turin, Italy

 An aircraft of the type Fiat G-212, which carries the football team FC Torino (known as Il Grande Torino), collapsed on the Superga hill near Turin.
 Were 31 of victims, including the 18 players, the club officials, the journalists who accompanied the plane's crew and crew.

-The AS-57 Ambassador (G-ALZU) Airspeed Aircraft, flying under the colors of British European Airways, collapsed on the runway of Munich-Riem Airport.
+The Airspeed AS-57 Ambassador (G-ALZU) aircraft, flying under the colors of British European Airways, crashed on the runway of Munich-Riem Airport.
 23 of the 44 passengers died, including eight of Manchester United's footballers: Geoff Bent, Roger Byrne, Eddie Colman, Mark Jones, David Pegg, Tommy Taylor, Liam "Billy" Whelan.
-Duncan Edwards survived the crash, but died 15 days later in the hospital.
+Duncan Edwards survived the crash, but died 15 days later in hospital.

 McDonnell Douglas DC-9-32 (HI-177) Dominican Aviation crashed into the sea shortly after takeoff.
 The 102 people on board lost their lives, including the 12 members of the national women's volleyball team in Puerto Rico.